awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 |  Amazon RDS starts automatic upgrades of the operating system for your RDS for MySQL DB instances to the latest version in a maintenance window\.  |  January 31, 2022–March 30, 2022  |
 |  Amazon RDS starts automatic upgrades of the operating system for your RDS for MySQL DB instances to the latest version regardless of whether they are in a maintenance window\.  |  After March 30, 2022  |

-Amazon RDS won't upgrade the DB engine version or modify the DB instance class of your DB instances automatically\.
 For this operating system update to be required, a DB instance must be running the versions with "Yes" in the following table for each DB instance class\.

 **Mandatory operating system updates by version and DB instance class for RDS for MySQL**